+All tips about How to Prepare Your Car for Winter Weather are available and people can read them.
 When winter arrives it’s important to know that your car is capable of dealing with the inclement weather, so we’ve produced a vital winter car checklist to ensure you don’t get caught out.
 You must prepare your car for winter driving.
-Failure to do so can result in a life threatening situation.
-You can avoid many dangerous winter travel problems by planning a head.
+Failure to do so can result in a life-threatening situation.
+You can avoid many dangerous winter travel problems by planning ahead.
 Following tips regarding how to prepare your car for winter weather.

 Cold and damp weather is a battery killer.
-If your car has not been used for a period of time, the battery many need charging before you come to use.
+If your car has not been used for a period of time, the battery may need charging before you come to use it.
 You can test the battery yourself if you have the correct equipment.
-But it far easier to ask a specialist.
+But it is far easier to ask a specialist.

-Coolant system that is not in the right proportion will lead to overheating due to freezing.
-You should ensure that coolant is between the minimum and maximum marks.
+A coolant system that is not in the right proportion will lead to overheating due to freezing.
+You should ensure that the coolant is between the minimum and maximum marks.
 It is also important that there is sufficient ant-freeze in the coolant.

-Your vehicle should be checked in oil sense.
-Change your oil vehicle oil in your manual more often if your driving is mostly stop and go or consists of frequent short trips.
-Oil and filter changes is the one of the most frequently neglected service.
+Your vehicle should be checked in the oil since.
+Change your oil vehicle oil in your manual more often if your driving is mostly stop-and-go or consists of frequent short trips.
+Oil and filter changes are one of the most frequently neglected services.

-Check tyres conditions to see if there is adequate tread.
+Check tires conditions to see if there is adequate tread.
 Look for damage such as splits or bulges and check the pressure.
-Tyres pressure especially important during winter as a properly inflated tyre will help batter traction in wet.
+Tires pressure is especially important during winter as a properly inflated tyre will help batter traction in wet.

 Wiper Blades and Screen Wash:

-Check wiper blades for damage and replace if necessary.
+Check wiper blades for damage and replace them if necessary.
 When wiper blades become frozen to glass it is very easy to damage them when freezing them up.
-Screen wash is also very important for winter.
-Not all screen wash is the same so look for the temperature it’s protect down.
+Screen washing is also very important for winter.
+Not all screen wash is the same so look for the temperature it’s protected down.